Government budget balance

 The government budget balance can be broken down into the primary balance and interest payments on accumulated government debt; the two together give the budget balance.
 Furthermore, the budget balance can be broken down into the structural balance (also known as cyclically-adjusted balance) and the cyclical component: the structural budget balance attempts to adjust for the impact of cyclical changes in real GDP, in order to indicate the longer-run budgetary situation.

 The government budget surplus or deficit is a flow variable, since it is an amount per unit of time (typically, per year).
 Thus it is distinct from government debt, which is a stock variable since it is measured at a specific point in time.
-The cumulative flow of deficits equals the stock of debt.
+The cumulative flow of deficits equals the stock of debt when a government employs cash accounting (though not under accrual accounting).